AreaThe Severnside branch covers Gloucestershire, Greater Bristol, Somerset, North Wiltshire.

 Tytherington freight branch reopened.
 The branch line from Yate reopened for quarry traffic in September 2018.
 This vindicates our letters to the Department for Transport, Network Rail and South Gloucestershire Council in 2013 asking for the track to be retained for future use, including extension of MetroWest passenger services to Thornbury.

 Yeovil's two railways connected.
-For the first time since 1968, there are now regular train services linking Yeovil Junction station (on the Exeter-Waterloo line) with Yeovil Pen Mill station (on the Bristol-Weymouth route).
-Although initially operating only on Monday to Friday afternoons and evenings, the new services introduced by South West Trains on 14 December 2015 represent another milestone towards a more joined up railway.
-They also give Frome another direct train to London, while Bruton gets its first through service to the capital since the early 1960s.
-We shall be pressing for the new services to be extended to mornings and weekends also.
+In December 2015, regular train services linking Yeovil Junction station (on the Exeter-Waterloo line) with Yeovil Pen Mill station (on the Bristol-Weymouth route) were introduced for the first time since 1968.
+An initial service on Monday to Friday afternoons and evenings was increased by South Western Railway from 19 May 2019 to eight services each way Mondays to Fridays, two each way Saturdays and one Sunday train from Yeovil Junction.
+These services, some of which run to or from Waterloo, represent another milestone towards a more joined up railway.
+They also give Frome another direct train to London, while Bruton gained its first through service to the capital since the early 1960s.

 Redoubling of the main line between Kemble and Swindon was completed in August 2014, removing a major bottleneck from Gloucestershire’s main rail artery to London and October.
 The scheme will allow an hourly service between Paddington, Gloucester and Cheltenham when the full fleet of bi-modal IETs become available.